ava-vs/event_hub/README.md

 **Event Hub** is a canister for managing events, subscribers, and sending events to subscribers.

-This canister contains methods for subscribing to events, unsubscribing, viewing and clearing event logs, and generating and sending events to subscribers.
+This canister provides methods for subscribing to events, unsubscribing from events, viewing and clearing event logs, and generating and sending events to subscribers.

-Event Hub also provides interoperability with Ethereum RPC methods and uses flexible event types and custom filters.
+**Event Hub** also provides interoperability with Ethereum RPC methods and uses flexible event types and custom filters.

 ## Overview: